jiridrechsler/learn-piano/README.md

 ## Features

 - **Add any song** via YouTube URL or video ID
+- **Full-screen layout** — video fills the screen, parts panel docks to the side
 - **Split into parts** — define named sections with start/end timestamps (e.g. Intro, Theme A, Bridge)
+- **Auto-split** — divide the song into 30-second parts in one click
+- **5-second countdown** — a visual overlay counts down before each part starts, so you have time to get your hands ready
-- **Loop a part** — auto-repeat with a 5-second pause between loops so you can reset your hands
+- **Loop a single part** — repeat one section endlessly with a 5-second break between cycles
+- **Loop multiple parts** — select any combination of parts (non-adjacent is fine) and repeat them together as a sequence
 - **Play from here** — chain all parts from a selected one to the end
 - **Skip intro** — set an offset so "Full Song" starts where the music actually begins
-- **Track progress** — mark individual parts as learned
+- **Track progress** — mark individual parts as learned; the active part is highlighted while playing
-- **Persistent URL** — the current song is saved in the URL, so refreshing keeps you in place
+- **Persistent URL** — the current song is saved in the URL hash, so refreshing keeps you in place
+- **Page title** — the browser tab shows the current song name

 ## Tech Stack